mennaramadan9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-find . -type d -exec chmod a+x {} + find all subdirectories in the current directory and apply execute permissions mkdir -m 751 my_dir to create a directory and give permission chgrp school hello to change the group ownership
+find . -type d -exec chmod a+x {} + find all subdirectories in the current directory and apply execute permissions mkdir -m 751 my_dir to create a directory and give permission chgrp school hello to change the group ownership sudo chown -R vincent:staff . to change the owner and group for all files and dir in the working dir